Restauradores Square: Details

 the Monument to the Restorers, carries the names and dates of the battles fought during the Portuguese Restoration War (1640-1668).
 The monument was erected in 1886.

 The rectangular square is surrounded by 19th and early 20th century buildings.
 The most remarkable are the Palácio Foz (n.º 25 - 45), a palace built between the 18th and 19th centuries and boasting magnificently decorated interiors, and the old Éden Cinema (now a hotel), with a beautiful Art Deco façade dating from the 1930s, a work by architect Cassiano Branco.

 Also notable is the old Condes Cinema, built in 1950 by architect Raul Tojal in Modernist style.
-It now hosts the Hard Rock Cafe of Lisbon.
+It is the location of the Hard Rock Cafe of Lisbon.